Ambassador Defends New Requirement That China's Diplomats Report Meetings In U.S.

 The State Department announced Wednesday that it is requiring all Chinese diplomats in the U.S. to notify them of meetings they plan to have with local and state officials as well as educational and research institutions.
 However, there is no penalty associated yet with failing to report such meetings.

-Speaking in Beijing, U.S. Ambassador Terry Branstad, a former Iowa governor, told NPR that the reporting requirements were "modest" compared to how China demands all foreign diplomats ask for Chinese government permission prior to traveling or meeting with local officials and universities in an official capacity.
+Speaking in Beijing, U.S. Ambassador Terry Branstad, a former governor of Iowa, told NPR that the reporting requirements were "modest" compared to how China demands all foreign diplomats ask for the Chinese government's permission before traveling or meeting with local officials and universities in an official capacity.

 "The difference is we have a very open system.
 Unfortunately, China has a very closed system," Branstad said.
 "We'd like to see a little more reciprocity and more opportunity for our diplomats to be able to do their work here in China."

 The measure is meant as a counter to the more intensive barriers American diplomats face in China.
-Diplomats have long complained about limited access to local officials, academics and researchers restricted while requests to visit politically sensitive areas in China, especially the western regions of Tibet and Xinjiang, are routinely ignored or denied.
+Diplomats have long complained about limited access to local officials; academics and researchers say they have been restricted; and requests to visit politically sensitive areas in China, especially the western regions of Tibet and Xinjiang, are routinely ignored or denied.

 In the past year, U.S. legislation was enacted to monitor American access to Tibet and potentially sanction Chinese officials who block U.S. officials and journalists who travel there.
 China requires foreigners to receive a special permit before entering the region of Tibet, though few are granted to diplomats and journalists.